On-page SEO for eCommerce: How to optimize your online store

 And 95% of consumers click on organic listings when they search on desktop.

-Fact is, SEO has the highest ROI of any eCommerce marketing campaign.
-Organic traffic is the best kind of traffic: Free and recurring.
+Fact is, Search Engine Optimization (SEO) has the highest ROI of any eCommerce marketing campaign.
+Organic traffic is the best kind of traffic: free and recurring!

-SEO for eCommerce is something you need to be thinking about if you truly want to grow your store.
+SEO for eCommerce websites is something you need to be thinking about if you truly want to grow your online store.

 Don't believe me?